ckormanyos/real-time-cpp/examples/chapter06_01/readme.md

 }};
 ```

+The expected result of the CRC-32/MPEG-2 of these
-for which the expected result is `0x0376E6E7`.
+data bytes is `0x0376E6E7`.

 The application benchmark task `app::benchmark::task_func`
-computes the CRC32.
-THe computation is run to completion
+computes the CRC-32/MPEG-2.
+The computation is run to completion
 in each and every task call and includes verification
 of the the expected result.